 Host: Okay.
 Now, let’s get into the interesting stuff.
-Jacquie, wow this fantastic!
+Jacquie, wow this is fantastic!
 I have to say we’re on a video call so Jacquie and I can see each other and Jacquie looks really fresh.
 Like, I mean, you got such a warm smile, your skin is glowing through the screen.
 It's fantastic.
 You really do look great.
 Now, let's talk about healing through nutrition and give us the lowdown.
 You told us what to not eat, you told us about bad nutrition, toxins, low-grade infections.
 We spoke about having a gluten-free dry diet, it worked for you.
-I don't know if it worked for me or for listeners out there, if they have any health problems or issues.
-You do have a book which defined alternative medicine to over-the-counter drugs and pharmacy drugs with healthier alternatives that you can get from the health store and which is cheaper and your book has a second component with food as well.
+I don't know if it worked for me or listeners out there if they have any health problems or issues.
+You do have a book that defined alternative medicine to over-the-counter drugs and pharmacy drugs with healthier alternatives that you can get from the health store and which is cheaper and your book has a second component with food as well.
 Now, let's talk about healing yourself through nutrition.
 You say and you’ve experimented on yourself, you believe it's possible.
-Give us examples for our listeners or for myself.
+Give us examples for our listeners or myself.
 How can I start healing myself through nutrition?

 Jacquie: Well, let us start with a statistic.
 Dr. Mark Hyman is one of the leading functional medicine doctors here in the United States and according to his statistics, of the people that come to him in his clinic, going gluten-free and dairy-free reverses all conditions for 88% of his clients, of his patients.
 That’s a huge statistic.
-Now, everybody out there is in agreement on no matter what kind of diet you choose to follow whether you do Paleo, whether you’re doing AIP (Autoimmune Protocol), whether you're doing Primal, whether you’re doing FODMAPs, it doesn’t really matter what dietary protocol you're going to be following, even Vegan.
+Now, everybody out there agrees on no matter what kind of diet you choose to follow whether you do Paleo, whether you’re doing AIP (Autoimmune Protocol), whether you're doing Primal, whether you’re doing FODMAPs, it doesn’t really matter what dietary protocol you're going to be following, even Vegan.
 It comes down to that to get the good nutrition that you need for your nutritional deficiencies, it’s almost impossible to get it all now from our food system.
 But they agreed that you have to go organic because the soil is depleted in every other form.
 You have to bump yourself up to 8 to 12 cups of vegetables a day.

-Jacquie: And they’re also, all recommending that you go organic with, of course your vegetables and your fruits as well as your meat, your proteins.
-Grass-fed organic meat, wild-caught fish not farmed to be able to get all of the nutrients, all the essential vitamins, minerals, omegas, fatty acids, amino acids, profiles that's the way to go.
-I mean, Mark Hyman actually had a funny story how he came up with, he was in a debate between a Paleo guy and a Vegan guy and he was the moderator for the debate and he said, “It sounds to me like we all need to be Pegan.”
-And basically the combination of the two were a clean vegan, not doing gluten and dairy but then adding in the component of Paleo of the organic mixed seeds, nuts and such that are there for us as your primary food sources and then being very limited going all good healthy fats sticking to avocado oil, evoo or extra virgin olive oil, not produced in Europe.
+Jacquie: And they’re also, all recommending that you go organic with, of course, your vegetables and your fruits as well as your meat, your proteins.
+Grass-fed organic meat, wild-caught fish not farmed to be able to get all of the nutrients, all the essential vitamins, minerals, omegas, fatty acids, amino acids, profiles that are the way to go.
+I mean, Mark Hyman actually had a funny story about how he came up with, he was in a debate between a Paleo guy and a Vegan guy and he was the moderator for the debate and he said, “It sounds to me like we all need to be Pegan.”
+And basically, the combination of the two was a clean vegan, not doing gluten and dairy but then adding in the component of Paleo of the organic mixed seeds, nuts, and such that are there for us as your primary food sources and then being very limited going all good healthy fats sticking to avocado oil, EVOO or extra virgin olive oil, not produced in Europe.
 Those are actually finding testing showing that they’re tainted, getting away from all the industrial seed oils and vegetable oils.
 Coconut oil is another good one, especially if you’re trying to lose weight and if you're trying to kick sugar because again sugar is classified as a toxin, the white stuff.
 So, anything that has the white flower or the white sugar in it is considered toxic to the body.
 So go to natural stuff.
 Stick with honey, stick with agave, stick with maple syrup.
 If you have blood sugar issues, diabetes, and you want to go with stevia or monk fruit, or your sweeteners of choice those are the things.
 But otherwise, a Pegan type of diet.
 I know that I have a food pyramid from Dr. Mark Hyman for his Pegan pyramid that shows you where you are.
-But yeah, basically we’re looking at 8 to 10 or more cups of vegetables a day, 1 to 2 cups of fruits a day and then normal protein.
-The technical calculation for the figuring out the amount of protein you need is basically 1g for every kilogram of body weight for those of you on the metric system.
+But yeah, basically we’re looking at 8 to 10 or more cups of vegetables a day, 1 to 2 cups of fruits a day, and then normal protein.
+The technical calculation for figuring out the amount of protein you need is basically 1g for every kilogram of body weight for those of you on the metric system.
 And here in the United States that would be basically half of your weight in pounds, so basically half.
 So, it tells you how much protein to eat.
-Basically, to support your current muscle mass, organ status, etc. and to keep up all of your blood and your immune system, etc. So, for me, believe it or not, I’m sitting at 195 pounds and that’s actually pretty good weight for me being six feet tall and being former studly athlete, you can see my muscles. (showing her bicep muscles)
+Basically, to support your current muscle mass, organ status, etc., and to keep up all of your blood and your immune system, etc. So, for me, believe it or not, I’m sitting at 195 pounds and that’s actually pretty good weight for me being six feet tall and being a former studly athlete, you can see my muscles. (showing her bicep muscles)